HarryH-Tech/eToro_Website/README.md

 ![Homepage Screenshot](./public/AppScreenshot.PNG)

-**The live site can be seen at the URL in the description or you can clone the repo then run `npm install` then `npm run start` and navigating to `localhost:3000` in your web browser.**
+**The live site can be seen at the URL in the description or you can clone the repo then run `npm install` then `npm run start` and navigate to `localhost:3000` in your web browser.**

 **If you have any ideas about how I can improve the website I'd love to hear them.
 You can contact me using the contact form on the website or email me at h.harrison1993@gmail.com**